 Pannenkoeken are large and thin pancakes traditionally found in the Netherlands and Belgium, and Pannenkoeken Café is cute spot in Lincoln Square that specializes in making them.
 We once had someone tell us all the Pannenkoeken in Amsterdam are laced with weed, because, Amsterdam.
 Safe to say that’s not true, but also safe to say you’ll like the pannenkoeken at this cafe for breakfast, brunch, or lunch.

 The local hot dog stand around these parts also serves quality burgers, chicken sandwiches, and waffle fries.
-No frills, cash-only.
+No frills.
 You know the drill.

 Have a favorite Filipino restaurant?
 Good news, you do now.
 Isla Pilipina doesn’t look like much from the outside considering it’s located in a small strip mall.
 Hell, even the inside doesn’t look like much.
 But the food is what you’re there for, and it’s interesting and impressive.
 Make sure to try some of the house specials like the longanisa, a fried Filipino-style sausage, or the mixed adobo with chicken and pork marinated in a special garlic, vinegar, and black peppercorn sauce.